mokolabs/greenhummerproject/README.md

 2. `git clone git@github.com:mokolabs/greenhummerproject.git greenhummerproject`

 ### Configure the app and bundle install
-1. Add Heroku remote: `heroku git:remote -a greenhummerproject`
-2. Switch to Ruby 2.2.2 with the Ruby version manager of your choice (this should happen automatically from the `.ruby-version` file)
+1. Switch to Ruby 2.4.4 with the Ruby version manager of your choice (this should happen automatically from the `.ruby-version` file)
-3. `bundle install`
+2. `bundle install`

 ### Launch the app
 1. Run `bundle exec foreman start` to launch the app.

+## Deploy the app
+The app is hosted on a dokku-managed droplet on Digital Ocean.

+1. `git remote add droplet dokku@droplet.mokolabs.com:greenhummerproject` to add droplet remote
+2. `git push droplet master` to deploy the changes